 - Transferthe Corporate Documents in the Corporate Document File to the National Archive.

-Any such proposal must be made in accordance with the guideline provided by the COO, and must be approved by the COO (as well as endorsed by the concerned department head when the proposal is made by the University Archivist.).
+Any such proposal must be made in accordance with the guideline provided by the Secretary General, and must be approved by the Secretary General (as well as endorsed by the concerned department head when the proposal is made by the University Archivist.).

 12.3.6 Confidential Documents